AshtonOhms/basic-stream/README.md

 * Get Plyr/Dash dependencies from diff CDN/no CDN?
 * Minification (necessary?)
-* Add linting/format to PEP8
+* Add linting/format to PEP8 (linting for imports)
 * mypy
 * Configure a PyCharm w/ WSL workspace
 * Add git hook for generating `requirements.txt`
+* Use POSIX message queues for transcoding jobs